Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: A structure theorem for Calabi-Yau pairs

-\begin{remark} If $(X,\Delta)$ is a Calabi-Yau pair not of product-type then Theorem \ref{structure} provides the MRC fibration of $X$.
-Since the last variety is zero dimensional, we obtain that $X$ is rationally connected.
-On the other hand, if $(X,\Delta)$ is of product-type, Theorem \ref{structure} does not necessarily provide the MRC fibration because there are uniruled varieties $Y$ with klt singularities and $K_Y\equiv 0$. \end{remark}
+We conclude this section with a remark on the differences between the property of being rational connected and the property of having product type. \begin{remark} If $(X,\Delta)$ is a projective klt Calabi-Yau pair not of product-type then Theorem \ref{structure} proves that $X$ is rationally connected, as $X$ is decomposed in a tower of morphisms with rationally connected fibers.
+On the other hand, if $(X,\Delta)$ is of product-type and $X$ is not rationally connected, then Theorem \ref{structure} provides the MRC fibration.
+Let us point out that if $(X,\Delta)$ is of product-type it is not always the case that $X$ is not rationally connected: there are examples of rationally connected varieties $Y$ with klt singularities and $K_Y\equiv 0$, see \cite{MR3329200}. \end{remark}

+As we saw in the Introduction, log birational boundedness of Calabi-Yau pairs does not hold if we allow ourselves to consider also product-type pairs.
+Nonetheless, it is possible that the boundedness can still be proven if we consider $n$-dimensional product-type pairs $(X, \Delta)$ with $X$ rationally connected and the coefficients of $\Delta$ vary in a fixed DCC set, see~\cite[Conjecture~1.3]{rccy3}.
+A proof of this fact appears in~\cite[Theorem~1.4]{bds}.